Jonathan Harmsworth, 4th Viscount Rothermere: Brexit and political pressure

-He has non-domicile (non-dom) tax status and owns his media businesses through a complex structure of offshore holdings and trusts.
+Tax status and residency

-According to the International Business Times:
+Rothermere has non-domiciled status in the United Kingdom and owns his media businesses through a complex structure of offshore holdings and trusts.

-The Daily Mail owner did not deny claiming tax concessions as "non-dom", though he insisted this was because his father had lived in France.
-Lord Rothermere acquired France as his "domicile of birth" upon his birth as his father acquired a French "domicile of choice" by becoming a tax exile in Paris.
+According to the International Business Times, Rothermere acquired France as his "domicile of birth" upon his birth, as his father had acquired a French "domicile of choice" by becoming a tax exile in Paris.

 In 2013, Private Eye reported that the non-dom status could be in doubt because of his stately home, Ferne House in Wiltshire, and status as a Freeman of the City of London.